Cartesian-School/guardbsd/README.md

 ## Author & Vision

-**Siergej Sobolewski** is the author of GuardBSD and the shining originator and implementer of the multi-microkernel OS idea.
-His vision defines the entire project: a true multi-microkernel architecture that achieves security through radical decomposition rather than complexity.
+Siergej Sobolewski is the author of GuardBSD and the shining originator and implementer of the multi-microkernels OS idea.
+After years of analysing fundamental security flaws in both monolithic and classical microkernel designs, he concluded that only true decomposition into several independent microkernels can deliver industrial-grade security without sacrificing performance.
+This vision became the foundation of GuardBSD’s tri-kernel architecture (µK-Space, µK-Time, µK-IPC) and its Trusted Computing Base smaller than a shield boss

 **This repository does not constitute an open-source project.** No issues, pull requests, forks or external contributions are accepted or considered.